-An activities coordinator had recently been appointed.
-They were keen to develop activities in the home both on a one to one basis and in groups.
+The service had recently adopted a new approach to activities.
+They had sourced activity training for all staff and were keen to develop activities in the home both on a one to one basis and in groups.
 In the meantime staff were engaging with people on a daily basis.
-One person told us they were having their nails done on the afternoon of our inspection.
-Another person had gone for their lunch at a local Café.
+We saw that one person was going out for the day and a carol concert was being arranged with a local school.